kimchi-project/kimchi/tests/ui/README.md

 # Kimchi E2E Tests

-The tests are located in uiTests.
+The tests are located in `tests/ui`.
 You should go to the directory to start them
 ```
-$ cd uiTests
+$ cd tests/ui
 ```

 ## How to run